schollz/linkcrawler/README.md

 <p align="center">Cross-platform persistent and distributed web crawler</a></p>

-*linkcrawler* is persistent because the queue is stored in a remote databsae that is automatically re-initialized if interrupted. *linkcrawler* is distributed because multiple instances of *linkcrawler* will work on the remotely stored queue, so you can start as many crawlers as you want on separate machines to speed along the process. *linkcrawler* is also fast because it is threaded and uses connection pools.
+*linkcrawler* is persistent because the queue is stored in a remote database that is automatically re-initialized if interrupted. *linkcrawler* is distributed because multiple instances of *linkcrawler* will work on the remotely stored queue, so you can start as many crawlers as you want on separate machines to speed along the process. *linkcrawler* is also fast because it is threaded and uses connection pools.

 Crawl responsibly.